 I. The Amount that Could be Realized on Life Insurance Where the Reporting Entity is Owner and Beneficiary or has Otherwise Obtained Rights to Control the Policy

 Note 22 - Events Subsequent

-The Company has evaluated subsequent events from the end of the most recent fiscal year through February 27, 2020, the date the statutory financial statements were available to be issued noting no reportable events other than those noted below.
+The Company has evaluated subsequent events from the end of the most recent fiscal year through February 26, 2021, the date the statutory financial statements were available to be issued noting no reportable events.